View full guide »

 - Court proceedings

 Claims in the provincial courts are generally made by way of actions and applications (for civil and commercial disputes) or prosecutions (for criminal or quasi-criminal matters).
 Civil actions, unless settled, are normally determined by way of trial.
 A very high percentage of cases settle short of trial at mediation, judicial pre-trial conferences or by the parties or their counsel directly.

-Except in cases involving personal injuries, jury trials are not a common feature in civil or commercial disputes in Canada and are actually prohibited in certain types of matters, such as mortgage foreclosures and dissolutions of partnership, as well as cases where there is a claim for an injunction, or claims for partition or sale of real property.
-There is no right to a jury trial in Federal Court.
+Except in cases involving personal injuries, jury trials are not a common feature in civil or commercial disputes in Canada and are even prohibited in certain types of matters, such as mortgage foreclosures and dissolutions of partnership, as well as cases where there is a claim for an injunction, or claims for partition or sale of real property.
 Applications for judicial review of the decisions of boards and tribunals are normally heard by one or three judges, depending on the decision at issue.

 Proceedings in the provincial and federal courts are governed by rules of procedure, which are quite similar across the country and have many aspects in common with American procedure.
 There are significant differences between Canada and the United States, however, in the procedure for pre-trial discovery and awards of legal costs.
 Many of the superior courts in the provinces have different divisions for claims of different monetary values.
 For example, in Ontario there is a small claims court that hears civil actions where the amount claimed is $35,000 or less, exclusive of costs and interest.
 Ontario also has a Simplified Procedure for claims for money or property (real or personal) up to $200,000 in addition to the regular procedure for claims over $200,000.00.

 - Discovery phase

 Some provinces require parties to negotiate discovery plans, which set out agreed upon obligations and limits on the discovery process, along with timetables.